-Two More Women Have Accused Roy Moore of Unwanted Sexual Advances
+Three More Women Have Accused Roy Moore of Unwanted Sexual Advances

 Early this evening, Roy Moore had a new sexual assault accuser, marking the Republican Senate candidate’s sixth public accusation, AL.com reports.
 What differentiated this alleged incident from the others, though, was that the woman said it happened in 1991, making it the first dating to a time after Moore was married.
-Just a few hours later, another allegation was published in The Washington Post, in which another woman said that Moore harassed her at the mall and called her school to ask her out.
+Just a few hours later, another allegation was published in The Washington Post, in which two other women said that Moore harassed them at the mall.

 The first accuser, Tina Johnson, remembered walking into then-attorney Roy Moore’s office when she was 28 years old.
 Unemployed, soon to be divorced, and preparing to sign over custody of her 12-year-old son to her mother, Johnson was vulnerable, to make an understatement.
 She told AL.com that Moore started acting inappropriate as soon as she walked in the room.